“Blessed be the cheesemakers” – so said the great Monty Python.

 Why such a sudden dash into all-out cheese making?
 I will admit I had a bit of encouragement and help in the form of a kit, The Big Cheese Making Kit in fact.
 I picked one up while at Country Living Fair the other week.
 They do a whole range of cheese making kits from ricotta to mozzarella, goats cheese to halloumi.
 I went for the Halloumi cheese making kit because I haven’t had Halloumi for ages and fancied some of this creamy, tangy cheese fried in a Greek style dish.
 First catch your Halloumi!
 Okay, make the stuff from scratch…..

-The cheese making kit supplies you with everything you need apart from the milk.
 In the box you get enough vegetarian rennet tabs to make a whopping 12 batches of cheese, a huge piece of butter muslin for straining, organic dried mint (should you wish to flavour your Halloumi), organic sea salt, a nifty thermometer and of course full instructions cleverly printed on laminated card so you won’t destroy them with all that milk splashing about in the kitchen during the cheese making mission.

-I was a wee bit sceptical at first that this would all come together in the 3 hours that it said on the box, but my inner kitchen crafter took control and I grabbed bowls, a large saucepan, knife and slotted spoon and thus armed set to making my very own Halloumi cheese.
+I was a wee bit skeptical at first that this would all come together in the 3 hours that it said on the box, but my inner kitchen crafter took control and I grabbed bowls, a large saucepan, knife and slotted spoon and thus armed set to making my very own Halloumi cheese.

 You have to use unhomogenized milk which sounds rather daunting till you realise that this just means the full cream variety of milk you can easily buy in Tescos, Waitrose and the like.
 You would normally use 4 litres of milk to make a full batch of Halloumi and just a quarter of one of the 3 vegetarian rennet tablets supplied.
 I only wanted to make half the quantity of cheese so just used 2 litres of milk and an eighth of a tab of rennet.